juicedata/juicefs-csi-driver/examples/static-provisioning-mount-options/README.md

 kubectl get pods
 ```

-Also you can verify that mount options are customized in the mounted JuiceFS filesystem:
+Also you can verify that mount options are customized in the mounted JuiceFS file system:

 ```sh
 kubectl exec -ti juicefs-csi-node-2zz7h -c juicefs-plugin sh